woocommerce/woocommerce/plugins/woocommerce-blocks/docs/internal-developers/block-client-apis/checkout/checkout-api.md

 ### Passing a value from the client through to server side payment processing

-In this example, lets pass some data from the BACs payment method to the server.
+In this example, lets pass some data from the BACS payment method to the server.
 Registration of BACS looks like this:

 ```js
 const bankTransferPaymentMethod = {